arnodeceuninck/studentencodex/_rodex_oud/yougiveloveabadname.md

 ---
 layout: song
-title: yougiveloveabadname
+title: You give love a bad name
-page: 404
+page: 933
+author: Bon Jovi
 ---

-* Bon Jovi *

 Shot though the heart and you're to blame
 Darlin' you give love a bad name